ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-This convention will import all files with the `.cshtml` extension and create a custom object with the name and the XML content of the file.
+This convention will select all files with the `.cshtml` extension and create a custom object with the name and the XML content of the file.

-The name is used by PSRule to identify the object in output and in suppressions.
-I found using the relative path makes this easier to manage.
-Any `\` in the path is also replaces with `/` to ensure the path is consistent across platforms.
+The object's name is used by PSRule to identify the object in output and in suppressions.
+I prefer using the relative path because this makes it easier to manage.
+Any `\` in the path is also replaced with `/` to ensure the path is consistent across platforms.

-At the end, the policies are imported with the `APIM.Policy` type.
-We'll use this type to apply our rules only to API Management policies, but not to other file types and objects.
+At the end of the convention, the policies are imported with the `APIM.Policy` type.
+We'll use this type to apply our rules only to API Management policies, and not to other file types and objects.

 The last step is to include the convention in the PSRule configuration.
 Create a file named `ps-rule.yml` in the `.ps-rule` folder and add the following content: